 We have designed PageCDN from ground up to remove bottlenecks in the performance of modern websites and to

-allow business owners with low technical background to easily apply advanced optimizations to their
+allow business owners with low technical background to easily apply advanced optimizations to make their

 A fast CDN is really not useful if it has to load 10s of MBs of images and other files for every page load.

 Client's connection speed matters even more than the latency savings that CDNs offer.
 PageCDN offers many

 content optimizations that help improve site speed significantly (by up to 500% in some cases) in addition

 to the reduced latency benefits that PageCDN as a CDN can offer.

 Brotli is state-of-the-art compression algorithm designed by Google for serving compressed content over

 encrypted connections (HTTPS).
 Although HTTP Compression is around for 20 years, Brotli is a new player